Josh Duggar

 Joshua James Duggar (born March 3, 1988) is an American convicted sex offender and former reality television personality.
 The eldest of Michelle and Jim Bob Duggar's nineteen children, Duggar and his family gained fame as the focus of the TLC series 19 Kids and Counting, which spun off from a series of television specials.
 His 2008 wedding was aired on the show.
 He served as the executive director of FRC Action, a lobbying political action committee sponsored by the Family Research Council, from June 2013 to May 2015.
-He resigned from the position after it was reported that he had molested multiple underage girls from 2000 to 2004, when he was between the ages of 12 to 16.
+He resigned from the position after it was reported that he had molested multiple underage girls from 2000 to 2004 when he was between the ages of 12 and 16.
 This included four of his sisters.

 These revelations led to the cancellation of 19 Kids and Counting on July 16, 2015.
 One month after the show's cancellation, the Ashley Madison data breach revealed that he had paid for sexual services while married.
 The fallout was named one of the "10 Big Scandals of 2015" by USA Today, and The Washington Post listed Duggar as one of the fifteen most hated people on the Internet for that year.
 While the family returned in the Counting On spin-off with episodes released 2015–2020, Duggar did not take part in its production.

 On April 29, 2021, Duggar was arrested by U.S. Marshals on charges of receiving and possessing child sexual abuse material.
 Soon after his arrest, the family's Counting On series was cancelled.
 Duggar was found guilty on all charges on December 9, 2021 and sentenced to more than 12 years in prison on May 25, 2022.